 In the Summer 2020 term, Matthew Bergstrom taught "World Civilization II" for William Jessup University.
 Mr. Bergstrom serves as an Adjunct Professor of History at Jessup, where he has also taught American History.
 Additionally, he serves on the Board of Advisors for the school's Institute for Public Policy.

 Arsenal Attorneys' George Lyon was interviewed by Kojo Nnamdi of Public radio station WAMU of Washington, DC on October 2, 2017 to discuss recent rulings by the U.S. Court of Appeals for D.C.

 On July 18, 2017, Arsenal Attorneys' George Lyon appeared on the Russian independent TV network, RTVi, to debate civil rights and constitutional law.

 Arsenal Attorneys' George Lyon was interviewed on WMAL radio June 15, 2017 concerning the recent attack on congressmen by a gunman.
 Mr. Lyon discussed the difficulties of obtaining permits to carry concealed firearms in jurisdictions, like the District of Columbia, who have a 'may issue' policy rather than a 'shall issue' law requiring approval of applications by law-abiding citizens.
 Listen to the full interview at this link.

+The Washington Post featured the work of Arsenal Attorneys in its article on September 17, 2016, "D.C. to lift stun-gun ban after constitutional challenge."
 The story features the firm's representation of three clients seeking protection of their Second Amendment right to own non-lethal stun guns for their personal security.

 The full story can be found at this link.